What Would a Hydrogen Bomb Do to the Pacific Ocean?

 “It could be the most powerful detonation of an H-bomb in the Pacific,” Foreign Minister Ri Yong-ho told reporters at the United Nations General Assembly in New York.
 “We have no idea about what actions could be taken as it will be ordered by leader Kim Jong Un.”

 North Korea has so far conducted nuclear tests in underground chambers and ballistic-missile tests in the sky.
-Conducting a hydrogen-bomb test in the ocean would mean putting a nuclear warhead on top of a ballistic missile and launching them together toward the sea.
+Conducting a hydrogen-bomb test in the ocean could mean putting a nuclear warhead on top of a ballistic missile and launching them together toward the sea.
 If North Korea followed through, the test would be the first detonation of a nuclear weapon in the atmosphere in nearly 40 years.
 It would lead to—aside from untold geopolitical consequences—severe environmental impacts.

 Hydrogen bombs are far more powerful than atomic bombs, capable of producing many times more explosive energy.
 If an H-bomb hits the Pacific, it will detonate with a blinding flash and produce the signature mushroom cloud.
-The initial blast will kill most of the life in the strike zone—scores of fish and other marine life—instantly.
+The immediate effects likely would depend on the height of the detonation above the water.
+The initial blast could kill most of the life in the strike zone—scores of fish and other marine life—instantly.
 When the United States dropped an atomic bomb on Hiroshima in 1945, the entire population located within a radius of 1,600 feet (500 meters) perished.

-Devastating effects would be felt for miles.
-The explosion would send radioactive dust and ash flying through the air and into the water.
+The explosion would send radioactive particles flying through the air and into the water.
 Wind could carry the dangerous particles over hundreds of miles.

-The smoke from the blast site would block out sunlight and hinder life forms at sea that depend on photosynthesis to survive.
+The smoke from the blast site could block out sunlight and hinder life forms at sea that depend on photosynthesis to survive.
 The exposure to radiation could cause severe health problems for nearby marine life.
 Radioactivity is known to damage cells in humans, animals, and plants by causing changes in their genes.
 The changes could lead to crippling mutations in future generations.
 The eggs and larvae of marine organisms are especially sensitive to radiation, according to experts.
 Affected animals could pass the exposure up the food chain.

 The test could also have damaging and long-lasting effects on humans and other wildlife if the radioactive fallout reaches land.
 The particles could contaminate air, soil, and water supply.
 More than 60 years after the United States tested a series of atomic bombs near Bikini Atoll in the Marshall Islands, the island remains “unlivable,” according to a report from The Guardian in 2014.
 Residents relocated before the tests returned in the 1970s to find high levels of radiation in foods grown near the nuclear test site and were forced to leave again.